bradford-hamilton/Ruby-On-Quails/guides/source/generators.md

 end
 ```

-Now, when the helper generator is invoked and TestUnit is configured as the test framework, it will try to invoke both `Rails::TestUnitGenerator` and `TestUnit::MyHelperGenerator`.
-Since none of those are defined, we can tell our generator to invoke `TestUnit::Generators::HelperGenerator` instead, which is defined since it's a Rails generator.
+Now, when the helper generator is invoked and TestUnit is configured as the test framework, it will try to invoke both `Quails::TestUnitGenerator` and `TestUnit::MyHelperGenerator`.
+Since none of those are defined, we can tell our generator to invoke `TestUnit::Generators::HelperGenerator` instead, which is defined since it's a Quails generator.
 To do that, we just need to add:

 ```ruby
 # Search for :helper instead of :my_helper